 Copy generated data file experiment.csv to its corresponding data directory in results directory.

 Step 7 is necessary because the project repository’s .gitignore file specifies that all files inside of directories called mturk are to be ignored.
 This is a safety measure to ensure that deanonymized participant data does not end up visible to the public on the internet.
 It does introduce one step of potential human error if the wrong file is copied, or copied to the wrong place.
 We consider this preferable to the potential for exposing deanonymized data.
+A record of participant worker IDs is thus only kept on the local machine of the researcher who ran the experiment.

-5. Data analysis (results directory)
+4. Data analysis (results directory)

-For this project, and in ALPS Lab generally, we used the statistical software package R (R Core Team, 2017) in conjunction with the highly recommended developer environment RStudio (RStudio Team, 2016) to analyze the data.
+For this project, and in ALPS Lab generally, we used the open source statistical software package R (R Core Team, 2017) in conjunction with the integrated development environment RStudio (RStudio Team, 2016) to analyze the data.
+Reasons why RStudio is highly recommended include the ease of managing multiple active analysis scripts and plots, workspace visualization, syntax highlighting and prediction, and seamless integration with R Markdown and knitr.

 Useful packages we used in this project (1-4 we use routinely):

 lme4 (Bates, Maechler, & Dai, 2009) for conducting mixed effects analyses.